 Knowing these details up front will help prevent any surprises at the eleventh hour.

-Make note of it—these details will help inform your key proposal themes later.
+Make note of it—these details will help determine your key RFP proposal themes later.

 b.
 Make Your Game Plan